TradeTracker/docs/docs/index.md

 If you add a read-only API key, your last 3 executed orders will be displayed in the trade set up page, and can be added to the trade in a single click.

+The ability to synchronize your exchange orders with your portfolio is still in development, and will be added later!

 ### Read-write

 If you add a read-write key, you can also submit orders to your exchange by using the calculator.
 This should help prevent slippage between calculating your trade, and executing it manually on the exchange.